simple-login/app/README.md

 ### Postgres

 This sections show how to run a Postgres database using Docker.
-At the end of this section, you will have a database username and password that're going to be used in the next section.
+At the end of this section, you will have a database username and password that're going to be used in the next steps.

 If you already have a Postgres database, you can skip this section and just copy the database username/password.